 We all have money goals.
 Ideas of how much we’d like to earn, amounts we need to save, bills we have to pay.
 Perhaps you dream of affording the big house on the hill or maybe you simply want to get yourself out of debt.

-Money goals are as individual as people.
+Money goals are as individual as people and yoga practices!
 There are no rights and wrongs, there is only the knowledge that wherever you want to get to, it’s often a long way from where you are.

 Sometimes it seems impossible that you could ever achieve your money goals.